 A tough and versatile Spanish defender who carved out a long career across La Liga, Greece, and the Middle East, known for his aerial power and resilience.

-Born in Murcia, Alberto Botía’s football journey began in the youth ranks of Barcelona, though his path to the first team was blocked by an era of legendary defenders.
-His professional career truly ignited at Sporting Gijón, where his commanding presence at centre-back made him a fan favorite and caught the eye of bigger clubs.
-A move to Sevilla followed, where he added a Europa League winner’s medal to his name in 2014, contributing to a formidable defensive unit.
-Rather than settling into a comfortable role in Spain, Botía embraced challenges abroad, becoming a defensive pillar for Olympiacos in Greece, winning multiple domestic doubles, and later playing in Saudi Arabia.
-His story is one of a player who maximized his talent through adaptability and consistency, proving his worth in multiple top-flight leagues over a 15-year career.
+Alberto Botía developed in Barcelona's youth ranks, but his professional career ignited at Sporting Gijón, where his commanding presence at centre-back made him a fan favorite.
+A move to Sevilla followed, and he earned a Europa League winner's medal in 2014 as part of a formidable defensive unit.
+Rather than settle in Spain, Botía became a defensive pillar for Olympiacos in Greece, winning multiple domestic doubles, and later played in Saudi Arabia.
+Over a 15-year career, he proved his worth across multiple top-flight leagues through adaptability and consistency.

 1981–1996